WaltAFWilliams/AMDet/dataloader/README.md

-All credit goes to Jerry Ji for this dataloader code.
+All credit goes to Jerry Ji for contributing this dataloader code.